 But if you understand this unspoken job requirement it goes a long way towards understanding the incentive systems of your boss, your boss's boss and so on.
 It puts you much more in control of your own destiny.

 This is the aspect of the tech industry that creates the "nice parts" about being a developer.
-When you can increase the growth of the company but aren't considered a fixed cost, your salary is limited by the amount you're likely to produce, not as an attempt to cut costs.
+When you can increase the growth of the company but aren't considered an assembly cost, your salary isn't as limited by margin-improving cost cutting.
+When a tech company wants to improve it's margins, it pays engineers to write more efficient code.
+You the developer frequently do not get included in the marginal costs of the business.

 It's also the reason that it's feasible to jump jobs so often; if you can come to a company, build something that adds value and then leave, that's still a good deal for the company.
 Even after you leave, your code still lives on.
 You produce value even when you're not there.